ritaturk/xenko-docs/manual/getting-started/manage-assets.md

 * Blue: the Asset is included in the game data, because it was referenced or included by another Asset that is included in the game data.
 * No color / transparant: the Asset is not included in the game data.

 You’ve learned how to edit an asset.
-You are now ready to create the first scene of your game project.
-For information on creating a scene, see [Scene creation](scene-creation.md).
+In the next section you'll learn how to use assets, see [Use assets](use-assets.md)